-

 Necessary for a diplomatic or consular function or activity

-3.39 An example of where this permitted general situation might apply is where an agency with diplomatic or consular functions collects sensitive information about an individual who is overseas and in need of consular assistance because the individual has been hospitalised, is suffering a psychiatric illness, has been arrested or is missing.
+3.60 An example of where this permitted general situation might apply is where an agency with diplomatic or consular functions collects sensitive information about an individual who is overseas and in need of consular assistance because the individual is in distress, for example due to being detained or a victim of crime, going missing, or needing repatriation in the case of death or serious illness.

 Necessary for certain Defence Force activities outside Australia